 ENFORCEMENT: Prominic will conduct compliance audits of its relevant privacy practices to verify adherence to this Policy.
 Any employee that Prominic determines is in violation of this policy will be subject to disciplinary action up to and including termination of employment.

 Any questions or concerns regarding the use or disclosure of personal information should be directed to Prominic at the address given below.
 Prominic will investigate and attempt to resolve complaints and disputes regarding use and disclosure of personal information in accordance with the principles contained in this Policy.
-For complaints that cannot be resolved between Prominic and the complainant, Prominic has agreed to participate in the dispute resolution procedures of the panel established by the European data protection authorities to resolve disputes pursuant to the Safe Harbor Principles.
+For complaints that cannot be resolved between Prominic and the complainant, Prominic has agreed to participate in the dispute resolution procedures of the panel established by the European and Swiss data protection authorities to resolve disputes pursuant to the Safe Harbor Principles.

 Questions or comments regarding this policy should be directed at the address or email below: